-During the thesis process students formulate their research topic, draft a thesis proposal, write their thesis and defend their thesis.
-Topics can be formulated by students themselves, are sometimes suggested by companies or may come from list of topics they can choose from.
-Students are matched to thesis supervisors based upon their topic.
-After approval of the topic, students write a thesis proposal.
+Students are matched to thesis supervisors based upon the topic of the thesis and the students' preferences.
+Most specialisations provide students with an overview of topics and supervisors.
+Students can bring in their own topic.
+Students first write a research proposal, which forms the basis of the thesis and must be approved by the supervisor before the student is allowed to proceed with writing the thesis.
 During the thesis process, feedback is given regularly by the thesis supervisors, both verbally in the supervision sessions and in writing via the Thesis Workflow.
 In accordance with the Service Level Agreement Education, either the thesis supervisor or the second assessor should hold a PhD, to ensure the academic quality of the thesis.

-As mentioned in the introduction, the thesis process was changed in recent years for all bachelor and master programmes.
+As mentioned in the introduction, the thesis process has changed in recent years for all bachelor and master programmes.
 This includes improving the online system used (Thesis Workflow) for guidance and handing in thesis and assessment, the introduction of fixed deadlines for handing in the thesis, the introduction of a Canvas Thesis Hub for each programme (to provide information centrally and timely), the introduction of thesis manuals for students and for supervisors and the option for students to join a thesis group.
 In addition, thesis rubrics have been implemented and requirements of thesis supervisor's and second assessor are formalised in the aforementioned Service Level Agreement Education.

 The thesis is assessed by a thesis committee consisting of the thesis supervisor and a second assessor.
 Both assess the thesis independently based on the rubrics.
-Through the Thesis Workflow System supervisors are able to keep track of students' progress, to communicate with students and to assess the thesis.
+Through the Thesis Workflow System, supervisors are able to keep track of students' progress, to communicate with students, and to assess the thesis.
 The grade is determined after the student has presented and defended the thesis in a session in which both the supervisor and second assessor are present.
 At the end of this session the assessors provide feedback to the student on the quality of the thesis, the process and the grading.

 During the site visit, the committee discussed the deadlines of the thesis with several representatives.
+ESE management made clear that part of the changes in the thesis process, starting this academic year the deadline has been advanced from May 1st to November 1st (the year following the start of the programme).
 The discussions showed that the introduction of fixed deadlines in the thesis process is a shift in trend from the past.
-And that new, more strict deadlines for the thesis and (new) deadlines for the thesis proposal, are currently debated on within ESE.
+New, more strict deadlines for the thesis and (new) deadlines for the thesis proposal are currently debated on within ESE.
 The committee also learned that the interpretation of the fixed deadlines varies per programme.
-In the foregoing programme, students often add an internship to their programme or combine their thesis with an internship the committee learned during the site visit.
-The internship is, however, not a part of the programme and not assessed as such.
-Lecturers noted that students often combine the programme with a part-time job.
-Internships and working in practice usually lead to study delay, which the students the committee met with take for granted.
+In addition, students often add an internship to their programme or combine their thesis with an internship.
+This usually leads to study delay, which the students the committee met with take for granted.